England Football Online

 The National Stadium, Wembley

 Again, VAR was called into action twice.
-Following Raheem Sterling's goal (44:24), their was a check as to whether an offside had occurred.
-It had not, and the goal was awarded (45th+1:17).
+Following Raheem Sterling's goal (44:24), there was a check as to whether an offside had occurred.
+It had not, and the goal was allowed to stand (45th+1:17).

 Shortly after the second half began, 41 year-old Fousseny Coulibaly appeared to bring down Jude Bellingham (45:46) and referee Erik Lambrechts ordered a penalty kick (45:50).
 VAR checked and requested that the referee look at the monitor (47:00).
 He did so (47:17 for thirteen seconds) and concluded that Coulibably got the ball first.
 Award for the kick is overturned.
 The first time that the Video Assistant Referee overturned an England penalty kick award.